 Advantages and disadvantages of induction base cookware

-Like a coin has two sides, every appliance, no matter how modern and efficient it is in the design and working, has certain advantages and disadvantages.
-Similarly, the induction base cookware is no exception.
+Like a coin has two sides, every appliance, no matter how modern and efficient it is in the design and work, has certain advantages and disadvantages.
+Similarly, induction base cookware is no exception.

 Let’s first try to shed some light on some of the several advantages of using induction cookware.
 These have been determined based on the user feedback and the enlisted features.

-Apart from these overwhelming benefits, there are some drawbacks of the induction based cookware that one should bear within adverse conditions.
+Apart from these overwhelming benefits, there are some drawbacks of induction-based cookware that one should bear within adverse conditions.

-However, when compared to that of the advantages, drawbacks just seem to be a limit with which the extreme features are bounded with.
-Few of the cons that should be noted by a buyer before buying the induction base cookware are-
+However, when compared to that of the advantages, drawbacks just seem to be a limit with which the extreme features are bounded.
+A few of the cons that should be noted by a buyer before buying the induction base cookware are-

 Safety concerns about induction base cookware

 Whenever there is the involvement of heat in the working of some appliance, there arise safety concerns regarding the use.
 It is the same with the induction cookware.
 Let us address some of the safety concerns regarding the use of such cookware.